 Once he arrived and invited her in, she pulled out the gun and fired at him three times.
 The first two shots missed, but the third went through his lungs, spleen, esophagus, stomach, and liver.

 Warhol fell to the ground and was taken to the hospital, where he was pronounced dead.
-Doctors were able to perform an emergency surgery which resurrected him.
+Doctors were able to perform an emergency surgery that resurrected him.
 Still, he never fully recovered and had to wear a surgical corset for the remainder of his life.

 So who is the would-be assassin and why did she shoot one of history’s most cherished artists?

 Though she wasn’t well known at the time, Solanas was a radical feminist and author.
 She had a rough upbringing before going on to receive a degree in psychology at the University of Maryland.
-She then moved to Berkeley, Calif. followed by a move to New York in the 1960s.
+She then moved to Berkeley, California followed by a move to New York in the 1960s.

-Solanas’ SCUM Manifesto, which she originally self-published in 1967, is viewed as one of the most polarizing and notorious pieces of feminist literature.
+Valerie Solanas’ SCUM Manifesto, which she originally self-published in 1967, is viewed as one of the most polarizing and notorious pieces of feminist literature.
 As divisive as it was, the proclamation mostly flew under the radar until the assassination attempt placed both Solanas and her manifesto in the spotlight.